IS IT OKAY TO ASK EMPLOYEES TO USE THEIR PERSONAL LINKEDIN FOR BUSINESS PROMOTION?

 But the short answer doesn’t quite provide the full picture.
 Here are a few more tips and insights...

-TIP 1: You have to have the right company culture in place.
+TIP 1: You have to establish the right company culture

 Assess your business and the quality of your offerings.
 Are you doing amazing work that your employees are proud to be a part of?
 If you’re producing sub-par work or products, employees won’t want to share your content across their networks.
 On the other hand, if your team is doing amazing and remarkable work, employees will be far more likely to share your brand’s content.
 Remember, an employee share is a vote of confidence – they’re vouching for your brand across their networks.